This Week in Transportation News: 11 Stories You Need to See

 Can't-Miss Earnings

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for GM, Norfolk Southern, Boeing and Spirit Airlines.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Cars.com, Standard Motor Products Inc. and Titan International, Inc.

 Catch up on all the latest earnings reports here.